 What kind of person was Adam Smith?
 How does Smith’s theory of morality compare to other philosophers’ theories?
 What did economics look like before Smith?

-Paul Mueller discusses Adam Smith’s life and ideas, explains Smith’s “invisible hand” and “impartial spectator” analogies, and talks about the marginal revolution that occured in economics 100 years after Smith’s death.
+Paul Mueller discusses Adam Smith’s life and ideas, explains Smith’s “invisible hand” and “impartial spectator” analogies, and talks about the marginal revolution that occurred in economics 100 years after Smith’s death.

 Aaron Ross Powell: Welcome to Free Thoughts from Libertarianism.org and the Cato Institute.
 I’m Aaron Powell.